nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/peer_manager.rst

 Some features are disabled by default and can be optionally enabled:

 * :kconfig:option:`CONFIG_PM_LESC` - Enables LESC support in Peer Manager.
-* :kconfig:option:`CONFIG_PM_RA_PROTECTION_ENABLED` - Enables protection against repeated pairing attempts in Peer Manager.
+* :kconfig:option:`CONFIG_PM_RA_PROTECTION` - Enables protection against repeated pairing attempts in Peer Manager.

 Initialization
 ==============